git-ninja4/portfolio/README.md

 To reproduce the analysis or explore the dataset further, follow these steps:
 Clone this repository to your local machine.
 Import the dataset into your SQL database management system - https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset
-Execute the SQL queries provided in sql_queries.sql to perform the analysis.
+Execute the SQL queries provided in PORTFOLIO_PROJECT_SQL1.sql to perform the analysis.

 Feedback and Contributions
 Feedback and contributions are welcome!
 If you have any suggestions, questions, or improvements for this project, please feel free to open an issue or submit a pull request.